Victordh/VeganProductScanner/PROCESS.md

 # day 14

-- Added TODOs
+- Added TODOs.
-- Fixed (hopefully all) crashes
+- Fixed (hopefully all) crashes.
-- Added SharedPreferences to everything except SearchFragment, couldn't get it working there (yet) somehow
+- Added SharedPreferences to everything except SearchFragment, couldn't get it working there (yet) somehow.

+# day 15

+- Added SharedPreferences to SearchFragment.
+- MemoryManagement now searches for matches with all words/barcodes in the search input and disregards whitespace.
+- Switched from coloured text to coloured background for more obvious ResultFragment.
+- Made search input case-insensitive.
+- Sorts SearchFragment list alphabetically.